cmelion/token-trio-calculator/README.md

 - shadcn-ui
 - Tailwind CSS

-We(royal we) leaned heavily on a $25/month Lovable.dev subscription (17/100 monthly tokens used) to produce the initial design and layout given UX/Design is probably where we are weakest.
+We leaned heavily on a $25/month Lovable.dev subscription (17/100 monthly tokens used) to produce the initial design and layout given UX/Design is probably where we are weakest.
 Font Blindness is a thing 😆 — Interaction design **is** a core strength of the "team", but we are not designers.
 We are engineers.

 We also made extensive use of **Claude 3.7 Sonnet Thinking** with our $20/month Copilot subscription with Webstorm IDE integration.